A high-order shock capturing discontinuous Galerkin-finite-difference hybrid method for GRMHD: Discontinuous Galerkin-finite difference hybrid method

-The FD solver starts by sending the data necessary for FD reconstruction to neighboring elements.
+The FD solver starts by sending the data necessary for FD reconstruction to neighboring elements, including the interface mesh used to inform the neighbor that FD is being used.
 This means any neighboring elements doing DG need to reconstruct the inputs into the boundary correction using FD reconstruction.
 However, this allows us to maintain a single communication per time step, unlike traditional limiting strategies which inherently need two communications per time step.
 Once all FD reconstruction and boundary correction data has been received from neighboring elements, a FD time step is taken.
 Any DG boundary correction data is projected to the FD grid in order to reduce conservation violations at element boundaries.
 With the FD time step complete, we apply a troubled-cell indicator to see if the DG solution would be admissible.
-In both Runge-Kutta and multi-step methods, care is taken so as to not introduce discontinuities into the solution because they were present in past time or sub steps.
+In both Runge-Kutta and multi-step methods, care is taken so as to not introduce discontinuities into the solution because they were present in past timesteps or substeps.
 In the case of Runge-Kutta time stepping we only switch back to DG at the end of a complete time step in order to avoid reconstructing discontinuities in the time stepper history to the DG grid.
 When multi-step methods are used, we wait until the TCI has marked enough time steps as being representable on the DG grid so that any discontinuities have cleared the time stepper history.
 For example, when using a third-order multi-step method the TCI needs to deem three time steps as representable on the DG grid before we switch to DG.

-We present a schematic of our DG-FD hybrid scheme in figure~\ref{fig:dgscl schematic}.
-The schematic has the unlimited DG loop on the left and the positivity-preserving FD loop on the right.
-Between them are the projection and reconstruction operations that allow the two schemes to work together and communicate data back and forth.
-The scheme starts in the ``Unlimited DG Loop'' in the top left with a computation of the volume candidate.
-If the TCI finds the solution admissible the ``Passed'' branch is taken, otherwise the ``Failed'' branch is taken.
+For the multi-step method we apply the reconstruction operator $\mathcal{R}$ to the time stepper history ($\partial_t u(t^{n-1})$ etc.).